Client class#

 listusers(username=None)#

-Lists the users in the subscriber.
+Lists the users in the server.

 Parameters: